Barrie Karp

+Early life and education

+Karp grew up first in Scranton and Wilkes-Barre and then, in the latter part of her childhood, in Williamsport, Pennsylvania, and the surrounding Lycoming County area.

 Academic career and art studies

-After studying painting and liberal arts at Chatham College from 1962 through 1964, Karp transferred to Columbia University, where she earned a B.S. in 1967 in the Philosophy Department.
+After studying painting and liberal arts at Chatham College from 1962 through 1964, Karp transferred to Columbia College, where she earned a B.S. in 1967 in the Philosophy Department.
 She was an educator in philosophy, cultural studies, humanities and arts from a feminist and anti-racist perspective in New York City colleges and universities from 1970 and continued to teach until nearly the end of her life.
-She taught the first feminist philosophy course at Hunter College in 1978; and she filed an unsuccessful discrimination case against City College over her complaints to the affirmative action office about a "current and historical lack of female Philosophy Department faculty members at CCNY."
+She taught the first feminist philosophy course at Hunter College in 1978.
+She filed an unsuccessful discrimination case against City College over her complaints to the affirmative action office about a "current and historical lack of female Philosophy Department faculty members at CCNY."

 She completed a doctorate (1979) in the Philosophy Department at CUNY Graduate Center.
 Her doctoral dissertation was titled "Persons and Self-Deception".
 In 1982, she joined the faculty of The New School and the School of Visual Arts (Humanities and Sciences Department, Philosophy and Cultural Studies tracks), and in 1988, the faculty of Eugene Lang College The New School for Liberal Arts at Eugene Lang College.

 Karp began art studies with Maria Lowenstein (1954 to 1959) and Ian James, 1962.
-After her Chatham College studies she also studied art at Provincetown Workshop (Leo Manso, Victor Candell, summer 1964) and New York University (Leo Manso, fall 1964, spring 1965).
+After her Chatham College studies, she also studied art at Provincetown Workshop (Leo Manso, Victor Candell, summer 1964) and New York University (Leo Manso, fall 1964, spring 1965).
 After completing her PhD she studied at the New School for Social Research (Leo Manso, early 1980s); with the Art Students League (Leo Manso, Rudolf Baranik, 1981-1983); and at the Provincetown Art Association Museum School (Selena Trieff, 1983).

-In the final decade of her life, Karp was making photography, archiving ancestral photos, and writing about family photography, self-portraiture, portraiture and other kinds of photography.
+In the final decade of her life, Karp practiced photography, archived ancestral photos, and wrote about family photography, self-portraiture, portraiture and other kinds of photography.
 Karp's photographs, like her painting, are intimate explorations of the self and relationships.
-She is said to have loved the Arbus quote: "A photo is a secret about a secret."
-The late musician, filmmaker, and photographer Jon Sholle praised the "vision" and "concept" of Karp's photographs.
-Artist, musician, and photographer Joe Morris praised Karp's great regard for the subjects in her photos, seeing "beauty in things that are ignored by most people."
+She is said to have loved the Diane Arbus quote: "A photo is a secret about a secret."
+Musician, filmmaker, and photographer Jon Sholle praised the "vision" and "concept" of Karp's photographs.
+Artist, musician, and photographer Joe Morris praised Karp's great regard for the subjects in her photos, seeing "beauty in things that are ignored by most people".